jeffhuang4704/vulasset/README.md

     where
     debug=1    // show performance data in debug_perf_stats
-    perftest=1 // force Controller to treat dummy data as real assets
+    perftest=1 // force Controller to treat dummy data as real assets  // ❌ obsolete, no needed
 ```

 **Response**